Notions of the NeKernel Primer.

 }

-One shall use NeBuild to compile the DDK as follows:
+One shall use NeBuild to compile the DDK as follow:

 nebuild hello_ddk_manifest.{json, toml}